-Student withdrawing during the official drop, a grade of "WF or WP" will be assigned for all courses attempted.
+Student withdrawing during the official drop period will receive a grade of "WF or WP" for all courses attempted.
 Students who withdraw after the end of the official drop period will receive a grade of "F" for all courses.
-Students that stop attending NCI and are unable to be contacted will be intuitionally withdrawn as of their last date attendance.
+Students that stop attending NCI and are unable to be contacted will be institutionally withdrawn as of their last date of attendance.